Import an API version

 • Policy

-The parameter setting is same for import of API version between different Orgs.
+Note: The parameter setting to import API versions between different Orgs is the same.

 Request Header